rtcharity/resources.eahub.org/content/events/clubs-fair.md

 * Attract people to your table
 * Get people thinking about different approaches to doing good
-* Give you more of an opportunity to talk * about effective altruism and your group
+* Give you more of an opportunity to talk about effective altruism and your group
-* Additional aims are listed under each approach to choosing charities
+* We list additional aims under each approach to choosing charities

 ## Types of Lightning Giving Games

-### Approach 1: 3 excellent charities with a range of cause areas
+### Approach 1: three excellent charities with a range of cause areas

 **Aims:**

 * Show the breadth of EA
-* Demonstrate the challenges of choosing between different cause areas.
+* Demonstrate the challenges of choosing between different cause areas

 **Cons:**

-* Some participants immediately write off cause areas they don’t think are important, or choose the cause area they already like the best, without engaging with the details about the charity.
+* Some participants immediately dismiss cause areas they don’t think are important or choose the cause area they already like the best without engaging with the details about the charity
-* Some participants might feel they are being asked to compare things that are two different.
+* Some participants might find the charities too different and dislike having to compare

 **Charity ideas:**

-* One global health and poverty charity E.g.
+* One global health and poverty charity such as

   * <a target="_blank" href="https://www.againstmalaria.com/">Against Malaria Foundation</a> (recommended by <a target="_blank" href="https://www.givewell.org/charities/top-charities">GiveWell</a>)
   * <a target="_blank" href="https://www.givedirectly.org/">GiveDirectly</a>  (recommended by <a target="_blank" href="https://www.givewell.org/charities/top-charities">GiveWell</a>)
-* One animal charity e.g.
+* One animal charity such as

   * <a target="_blank" href="https://thehumaneleague.org/">The Humane League</a> (recommended by <a target="_blank" href="https://animalcharityevaluators.org/donation-advice/recommended-charities/">Animal Charity Evaluators</a>)
-* One charity that aims to reduce catastrophic risks, e.g.
+* One charity that aims to reduce catastrophic risks

   * Climate charity such as <a target="_blank" href="https://www.rainforestcoalition.org/">Coalition for Rainforest Nations</a> (recommended by <a target="_blank" href="https://founderspledge.com/stories/climate-change-executive-summary">Founders Pledge</a>)
-  * <a target="_blank" href="http://www.centerforhealthsecurity.org/">Pandemic Risk charity (e.g. <a target="_blank" href="">John Hopkins Center for Health Security</a>, recommended by <a target="_blank" href="https://founderspledge.com/stories/existential-risk-executive-summary">Founders Pledge</a>)
+  * Pandemic Risk charity such as <a target="_blank" href="http://www.centerforhealthsecurity.org/">John Hopkins Center for Health Security</a> (recommended by <a target="_blank" href="https://founderspledge.com/stories/existential-risk-executive-summary">Founders Pledge</a>)

 **Notes on choosing charities:**

 * We don’t recommend including any meta-EA charities.
-For meta-EA charities to be appealing, a person has to fully buy into EA being important first, and a Giving Game is just the start of this process.
+For meta-EA charities to be appealing, a person has to buy into EA's importance, and a Giving Game is just the start of this process.
-* Avoid charities that would take a while to explain what they do, or what the merit is of this charity.
+* Avoid charities whose function and merit would take a while to explain.
 For example, we don’t recommend choosing an AI Safety charity because many people won’t immediately agree that AI is a large threat to humanity.
-* Harvard EA conducted an experiment that suggested <a target="_blank" href="http://www.harvardea.org/blog/2015/9/12/heas-spring-2014-research?rq=%22giving%20game%22">speculative charities such as 80,000 Hours and Machine Intelligence Research Institute are less likely to result in email list sign-ups than global health charities</a>.
+* Harvard EA conducted an <a target="_blank" href="http://www.harvardea.org/blog/2015/9/12/heas-spring-2014-research?rq=%22giving%20game%22">experiment</a> looking at the effect of using more speculative charities such as 80,000 Hours and Machine Intelligence Research Institute.
+They found that those charities are less likely to produce email list sign-ups than global health charities.

 **Key points you could discuss in your game:**

-* We have limited resources, so if you want to make a large positive impact it pays to consider what the best cause is for you to work on.
+* We have limited resources, so if you want to make a large positive impact, it pays to consider which cause is best to work on.
-* Introduce EA, including information that shows EA isn’t just about donating:
 * Scale, Tractability and Neglectedness
-* EA looks at how we can do the most good we can with our available resources, including money, career and volunteering
+* Opportunities asides from donating, such as volunteering and using one's career

 **Resources:**

-* <a target="_blank" href="https://docs.google.com/presentation/d/17UmYAIneKhYOlmhw7sECo7YgpFOk-ihKIGnjC8lh7Ew/edit#slide=id.p3">This document has posters</a> for running a Lightning Giving Game with the Against Malaria Foundation, the Humane League, and John Hopkins Centre for Health Security
+* <a target="_blank" href="https://docs.google.com/presentation/d/17UmYAIneKhYOlmhw7sECo7YgpFOk-ihKIGnjC8lh7Ew/edit#slide=id.p3">This document</a> has posters for running a Lightning Giving Game with the Against Malaria Foundation, the Humane League, and the John Hopkins Centre for Health Security

 ### Approach 2: Two-step Giving Game, with one excellent charity and one appealing but ineffective or harmful charity

 **Aims:**

 * Demonstrates that intuitions are not a good indication of whether a charity is harmful or helpful
-* There is a wide difference in effectiveness between charities
+* There can be a vast wide difference in effectiveness between charities

 **Cons:**

 * Only covers one cause area.
-To counter this it would help to have a variety of posters representing different cause areas on your table.
+To counter this， it would help to have a variety of posters representing different cause areas on your table.
 * It usually requires people to spend ~2 minutes talking with someone facilitating the game, otherwise, people might just put their money/token into a charity without reading or hearing about the charities.

 **Charity ideas:**